LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

     * remove resetParameters
     * remove Location type
     * add getQueryParams
-  * Add withRouterDeprecated
-    * This is a wrapper that is very similar to withRouter, which no longer exists, in order to ease the transition to React Router 6
   * Update components to use React Router Hooks
   * Don't export UsersGridPanel or PermissionAssignments
   * AppRouteResolver: fetch now returns Promise<AppURL> instead of Promise<AppURL | boolean>